signalfx/otelworkshop/docs/apm/workshop-steps/prep.md

 For optimal learning we recommend that you use a fresh cloud VM running Ubuntu with minimum 12GB RAM and 20GB disk space.

-Splunk provdes AWS EC2 [setup/bootstrap scripts via Terraform.](https://github.com/signalfx/observability-workshop/tree/master/aws/ec2)
+Splunk provdes AWS EC2 [setup/bootstrap scripts via Terraform](https://github.com/signalfx/observability-workshop/tree/master/aws/ec2).
+Also, [`cloud-init`](https://github.com/signalfx/observability-workshop/blob/master/cloud-init/k3s.yaml) YAML files are available for Multipass.

 If you chose your own Ubuntu machine, you can set it up with the Workshop software with this command: